yanivharpaz/oracle-css-il-containers/RAC.md

 ### list and reload parameters
 ```
 sudo sysctl -a
 sudo sysctl -p

 ```

-### make sure you copied the Oracle RDBMS binaries to the linux server
+### Make sure you copied the Oracle RDBMS binaries to the linux server
 download from here:
 https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html